Council rent thief to face cash seizure two years after being sentenced

 A judge suspended the sentence for two years, with 12 months of supervision and 100 hours of unpaid work.

-Kift’s greedy crimes came at a time when Blackpool Council faced devastating budget cuts.
+Kift’s crimes came at a time when Blackpool Council faced devastating budget cuts, resulting in hundreds of job losses.

-A total of 300 jobs, including 50 contracts, are due to be lost with areas including libraries, public health and children’s services facing cuts.